-Indian sugar mills have contracted to export 2.2 million tonnes of sugar since the current marketing season began on October 1, according to the president of the All India Sugar Trade Association Praful Vithalani, reported Reuters.
+Sugar mills have signed contracts to export 4.6 million tonnes of sugar in the 2021/22 marketing year without government subsidies, according to the All India Sugar Trade Association (AISTA), reported Reuters.

 The Philippines will not export sugar this crop year amid expected lower output, according to the Sugar Regulatory Administration (SRA).